 If you’re like me and not the most creative person, or maybe you just don’t have enough time in the day, you can purchase a premade command center off of Amazon.

-Here are my 5 favorites available on Amazon:
+Here are my 5 favorite Family Command Centers available on Amazon:

 Remember, there are no rules when setting up a system for your family hub.
 Mix and match or going all in.
 Whatever works best for you.
 The most important thing to remember is to set up something that is easy not only for you to use but for your entire family as well.